 - MUST HEAR: Sri Ramanujacharya secures Moksha for His followers: Discourse by Sri Velukkudi Krishnan Swamin

 - The Artha-Pancaka of Sri Pillai Lokacarya (July 1910).
-Certain corrections by Sri Govindacharya Swamy to Dr. Grierson’s introduction to this article were published in this article (July, 1912)
+Certain corrections by Sri Govindacharya Swamy to Dr. Grierson’s introduction to this article were published in the article titled Tengalai and Vadagalai (July, 1912)

 - Bhakti vs Surrender Vs Savior’s Grace

-- Simple Guide to Srivaishnavam supplemented by Bhakti vs Surrender Vs Savior’s Grace previously mentioned.
+- Simple Guide to Srivaishnavam along with Bhakti vs Surrender Vs Savior’s Grace and the section on Ramanuja’s Greatness previously mentioned.

 - The Divine Wisdom of the Dravida Saints (1902)

 - Mumukshuppadi (Manual for Seekers of Salvation) English translation by Sri S. Satyamurthi Ayyangar Swami, Gwalior